CodeWithJV/holochain-challenge-1/README.md

 #### 6. Save the file, restart the holochain app and create a new joke inside an Agent's window.

+In the holochain playground, find the action for the joke just created by clicking on the Create action at the top of the agent's source tree.
+You should see the Action contents show up in the Entry Contents window.
+Click on the circle next to `Action Contents, with hash` to copy the hash of the action.

+We've also put a console.log of the action hash, so you can easily grab it from the browser console.

-Inside that same agents window, open up the console, copy the hash of the action just created, paste it into the other Agents Get Joke text field, and press the **Get Joke** button.
+Paste the action hash into the other Agents Get Joke text field, and press the **Get Joke** button.

-You should see your newely created joke render on the UI!
+You should see your newly created joke render on the UI!

 ## Edit a joke